 Primary and secondary sources

-- Wikipedia, 2026 United States intervention in Venezuela — maintained timeline and references
+- Wikipedia, 2026 United States intervention in Venezuela; Operation Gideon (2020); 2024 Venezuelan presidential election

 - Brookings Institution, "The global implications of the US military operation in Venezuela" (January 2026)